EPCCed/archer-gpu-course/section-2.01/README.md

 # CUDA Programming

-The first topic we must address is the existance of separate address spaces for CPU and GPU memory, and moving data between them.
+The first topic we must address is the existence of separate address spaces for CPU and GPU memory, and moving data between them.

 ![Schematic of host/device memories](../images/ks-schematic-memory-transfer.svg)